CezarAug/challenge-api-demo/readme.md

   - Cache: Added a simple ConcurrentMapCache.
   - Security: Basic authorization was added.
 - Tests:
-  - Added Jacoco report with coverage targets for the pipeline.
+  - Added Jacoco report with coverage targets in the build step.
+  - Added dependency check
 - Build:
   - Added a basic pipeline on GitHub actions just to run the tests and check if it builds.